FREE SHIPPING on orders of $85 or more

 Some of the Deay family moved to Ireland, but this topic is not covered in this excerpt.
 Another 115 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Stephen Day who became a prominent merchant in Virginia soon after arriving in 1638.
 Another Stephen Daye (1594-1668), was the first printer in New England, and produced the first book printed in the English colonies.
 Cambridge Massachusetts granted his three hundred acres of land for "being the first that sett upon printing."
 A large contingent of the family also settled in Canada beginning in the 1840's..

 The Deay Family Crest was acquired from the Houseofnames.com archives.
 The Deay Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 31 July 2013 at 08:10.
+This page was last modified on 16 September 2015 at 14:19.